MarcoWorms/yearn-devdocs/docs/partners/integration_guide.md

 title: Integration Methods
 ---

+We recommend that partners integrating with Yearn follow our [Technical News for Partners Telegram channel](https://t.me/joinchat/3_ZP5HWc_51iMzQ5)

 We propose two methods of integration, each used for different purposes.
 If you think of an integration method that is more ideal, we are open to accepting it.

 ## Wrapper